Kosar-sh/Signal-System/README.md

 Noise Analysis: Investigating the system's performance by adding Gaussian noise to the signal.

 Performance Trade-off: Simulating at different bit rates (1, 2, and 3 bits/sec) to analyze the relationship between transmission speed and noise immunity

+## Computer Assignment 5
+This project is about the Fourier Transform and its application in digital communication.

+The project is divided into two parts:

+Part 1: An introduction to the Fast Fourier Transform (FFT) in MATLAB.
+It covers key concepts like frequency resolution, which depends on the signal's time duration (T), and the observable frequency range, which depends on the sampling rate (fs).

+Part 2: A simulation of a digital communication system using Frequency-Shift Keying (FSK).
+Information is encoded by transmitting sine waves at different frequencies.
+The simulation analyzes the system's robustness to noise at different bit rates (1 and 5 bits/sec).